enriqc3/CMPS-3240-Subword-Par/README.md

 For credit:

-* `./test_faxpy.out` should run without any segmentation faults
+* `./bench_faxpy.out` should run without any segmentation faults, and it must be faster than the unoptimized version
-* Demonstrate some improvement with your optimized code